espenfjo/FjoSpidie/lib/browsermob/README.md

     [~]$ curl -X POST -d 'port=9099' http://localhost:9090/proxy
     {"port":9099}

+or if running BrowserMob Proxy in a multi-homed environment, specify a desired bind address (default is `0.0.0.0`):

+    [~]$ curl -X POST -d 'bindAddress=192.168.1.222' http://localhost:9090/proxy
+    {"port":9096}

 Once that is done, a new proxy will be available on the port returned.
-All you have to do is point a browser to that proxy on that port and you should be able to browser the internet.
+All you have to do is point a browser to that proxy on that port and you should be able to browse the internet.
 The following additional APIs will then be available:

+ - GET /proxy - get a list of ports attached to `ProxyServer` instances managed by `ProxyManager`
  - PUT /proxy/[port]/har - creates a new HAR attached to the proxy and returns the HAR content if there was a previous HAR.
 Supports the following parameters:
   - initialPageRef - the string name of the first page ref that should be used in the HAR.
 Defaults to "Page 1".
   - captureHeaders - Boolean, capture headers